Skip to main content

 Australian Standard

-CRAC Services checks AS/NZS 1668.2 touchpoints during design, commissioning and maintenance: outside air strategy, pressure relationships, air paths, ventilation plant condition and how the CRAC room interfaces with the broader building HVAC system.
+CRAC Services checks the AS 1668 compliance touchpoints during precision cooling design, commissioning and maintenance: the outdoor air strategy, make-up air for exhausted spaces, room pressure relationships, supply and return air paths, ventilation plant condition, battery and generator room ventilation, and how the CRAC room interfaces with the building HVAC system.

 Compliance checks